Lesterpaintstheworld/aider/website/_posts/2024-07-25-new-models.md

 which have performed well on many evals.

-The flagship Llama 3.1 405B instruct only secured #7 on aider_nova's leaderboard,
-well behind frontier models like
+The flagship Llama 3.1 405B instruct only secured #7 on aider's leaderboard, well behind frontier models like
 Claude 3.5 Sonnet & GPT-4o.